André Curbelo

-André Jael Curbelo Rodríguez (born October 13, 2001) is a Puerto Rican college basketball player for the St. John's Red Storm of the Big East Conference.
-He previously played for the Illinois Fighting Illini.
+André Jael Curbelo Rodríguez (born October 13, 2001) is a Puerto Rican professional basketball player for Ironi Ness Ziona of the Israeli Ligat HaAl.
+He previously played college basketball for the Southern Miss Golden Eagles, the Illinois Fighting Illini and St. John's Red Storm.
 Curbelo represents the Puerto Rican national team in international tournaments.
 Listed at 6 ft 1 in and 175 lbs, he plays the point guard position.